Sweetshark/dash-image-CC-app/README.md

 ## Others
 - I also add a modebar in plotly canvas, which means you can also zoom in, zoon out, dawrn lines and so on.
+- Recommendation: to use chrome to open the dash is better